PFM-1 mine: Action

-Destruction
+Disposal

-The PFM-1(S) mines can be destroyed by mechanical or explosive means; they cannot be disarmed.
-The mines are generally moved using a scoop that is at least 3 meters long, and has soft materials used in its construction (for example, plastic).
-The operator should ideally wear personal protection, such as a protective screen, gloves and face covering that has at least 8–10 mm of PMMA.
-If the mines are to be destroyed mechanically, then they should be driven on by the tracks of an armoured vehicle, or impacted with a load weighing at least 60 kg.
-Otherwise, the technician must place 0.2 kg of explosive with an electric detonator using a scoop at least 4–5m long.
-The requirement to use soft materials for the scoop comes from secondary fragments that may be generated as a result of the mine exploding: if the scoop has metallic materials, or if the mine is placed on solid materials, such as asphalt, it could generate secondary fragmentation and potentially wound the defuser, or people around them.
-The mines are always to be approached with caution as it is sometimes impossible to tell the PFM-1 mine version and the mine's self-destruction mechanism may actuate.
+The PFM-1(S) mines can be disposed by destruction or activation by mechanical or explosive means; they cannot be disarmed.
+The mines are generally disposed of in-situ to prevent unintended initiation while moving.
+If the mine has to be moved, it is done so with an implement that is at least 3 meters long, made of soft materials (for example, plastic) to prevent injury in the event the mine detonates in transit.
+The disposal technician should ideally wear suitable personal protective equipment (PPE), including gloves and a helmet with a ballistic visor of at least 8–10 mm of PMMA.
+If the mine is to be destroyed mechanically, then they should be driven on by the tracks of an armoured vehicle, or impacted with a load weighing at least 60 kg.
+Otherwise, the technician must dispose of the mine with at least 200 grams of explosive at least 4–5m away.
+The requirement to use soft materials is due to secondary fragments that may be generated as a result of the mine exploding: if the mine is placed on a hard or metallic surface, such as asphalt or steel, it could generate secondary fragmentation and potentially wound the disposal technician, or people around them.
+As it is almost impossible to tell the PFM-1 and PFM-1S versions apart care should be taken when approaching them as the mine's self-destruction mechanism may actuate.